juji-io/docs/docs/chatbot-design-tips.md

 * User comments on the question (e.g., "this is a strange question")
 * Thin input (e.g., "good")

-Not only must a chatbot respond to each type of user input properly, but it must also decide how to continue a conversation.
+Not only must a chatbot respond to each type of user digression properly, but it must also decide how to continue a conversation.
 For example, if a chatbot asks a non-required question, it should not re-ask the question if a user asks to skip the question.

-To help chatbot designers handle diverse user digressions, Juji offers a rich built-in fallback conversation library that automatically detects the type of user digression and figures out how to handle it properly.
-Chatbot designers can leverage the fallback library directly but still have the freedom to turn on/off specific digression handlers using the chatbot settings as shown below.
+To help chatbot designers handle diverse user digressions, Juji offers a rich, built-in fallback conversation library that automatically detects many types of user digression and figures out how to handle each type properly.
+Chatbot designers can leverage the fallback library directly but still have the flexibility to turn on/off specific digression handlers using the chatbot settings as shown below.

 <p align="center"><img src="../img/handling-user-digressions.png"
 alt="Settings for turning on or off different user digression handling